ggbot-org/ggbot/docs/error-handling.md

 Place all package errors in *src/errors.ts* file and export them in *src/index.ts*.
 Create errors extending an error class, e.g. `Error` or `TypeError`.
-Use a class name starting with Error, for example `ErrorInvalidArg`.
 The constructor need to call `super` passing it the error message.
 Then override the `name` attribute.